 The shape that war may take in the 21st century gives reason to reconsider the fleet-in-being concept.
 Clausewitz tells us “The first, the supreme, the most far-reaching act of judgment that the statesman and commander have to make is to establish…the kind of war on which they are embarking.”
 While it is impossible to foresee the future, it is nonetheless necessary to specify “the kind of war”—the range of strategic scenarios—that Navy planning must address.

 World War II and the Cold War involved great land powers with ground forces engaged or squared off on a continental scale.
-War in the 21st century might be of similar dimensions and have existential consequences if only because of the arsenal of nuclear weapons possessed by the sides.
+There could be war in the 21st century of similar dimensions.
+It might have geopolitically tectonic consequences or even existential ones because of the arsenal of nuclear weapons possessed by the sides.

 Thus, fleet-in-being holds considerable promise to meet SLOC protection needs.
 The existence of powerful offensive forces, both surface and subsurface, can tie down enemy forces in a defensive posture.
 The existence of the US submarine force alone seems nearly guaranteed to keep the Russian sub force close to home defending SSBN bastions.
 Put yourself at the desk of the prudent naval planner in Moscow.
 Would you send your submarines forward, leaving undefended your homeland and the SSBNs that guarantee its survival?